-(Exact name of registrant as specified in its charter
+(Exact name of registrant as specified in its charter)

-(= DELAWARE (State or Other Jurisdiction of Incorporation or Organization) 06-0570975 (I.R.S.
-Employer Identification No.) One Financial Plaza, Hartford, Connecticut (Address of principal executive offices) 06103 (Zip Code) Registrant's telephone number, including ar rea code (860) 728-7000 Securities registered pursuant to Section on 12(b) of the Act: Title of each class Common Stock (\$1 par value) (CUSIP 913017 10 9) Name of each exchange on which registered New York Stock Exchange Indicate by check mark if the registrant is a well-known seasoned issuer, as de fined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to o Section 13 or Section 15(d) of the Act.
-Yes $\ \square$ No $\ \boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required t Act of 1934 during the preceding 12 months (or for such shorter period that the regist subject to such filing requirements for the past 90 days. trant was required to file such reports), and (2) has been Indicate by check mark whether the registrant has submitted electronically and Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-(or for such shorter period that the registrant was required to submit and post such file.
-T (§232.405 of this chapter) during the preceding 12 months Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of herein, and will not be contained, to the best of registrant's knowledge, in definitive part III of this Form 10-K or any amendment to this Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accompany.
-See the definitions of "large accelerated filer," "accelerated filer" and "small (Check one): Large accelerated filer ⊠ Accelerated filer Non-accelerated filer $\ \square$ (Do not check if a smaller reporting company) Smaller reporting company $\ \Box$ Indicate by check mark whether the registrant is a shell company (as defined in n Rule 12b-2 of the Act).
-Yes $\ \square$ No $\ \boxtimes$ The aggregate market value of the voting Common Stock held by non-affiliates on the New York Stock Exchange closing price for such shares on that date.
-For purp directors and executive officers are affiliates.
+DELAWARE (State or Other Jurisdiction of Incorporation or Organization) 06-0570975 (I.R.S.
+Employer Identification No.) One Financial Plaza, Hartford, Connecticut (Address of principal executive offices) 06103 (Zip Code) Registrant's telephone number, including are ea code (860) 728-7000 Securities registered pursuant to Section n 12(b) of the Act: Title of each class Common Stock (\$1 par value) (CUSIP 913017 10 9) New York Stock Exchange Indicate by check mark if the registrant is a well-known seasoned issuer, as defi ined in Rule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to Act of 1934 during the preceding 12 months (or for such shorter period that the registra subject to such filing requirements for the past 90 days.
+3 · 4· · · · · · · · · · · · · · · · · · Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and p Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T for such shorter period that the registrant was required to submit and post such files).
+To such shorter period that the registrant was required to submit and post such most.
+Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of herein, and will not be contained, to the best of registrant's knowledge, in definitive propert III of this Form 10-K or any amendment to this Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer, an acc company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smalle (Check one): Large accelerated filer ⊠ Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company $\ \square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 디 No 회 directors and executive officers are affiliates.